Sen-Se1/advanced-python-labs/README.md

 ---

-## 🧠 What You’ll Learn
+## 🧠 What You'll Learn
-Throughout the course, you’ll dive deep into the following advanced topics:
+Throughout the course, you'll dive deep into the following advanced topics:

-- **Pydantic** – for robust data validation and settings management.
+- **Pydantic** – for robust data validation and settings management
-- **Requests** – for seamless communication with APIs and web services.
+- **Requests** – for seamless communication with APIs and web services
-- **FastAPI** – a high-performance framework for building APIs with modern Python.
+- **FastAPI** – a high-performance framework for building APIs with modern Python
+- **Streamlit** – for creating interactive web apps for data science and ML

 ---